-The APS Manual for Homebound Instruction is a resource for parents, physicians, school staff and homebound teachers with answers to frequently asked questions and guidance on the process for applying for Homebound Instruction.
+The APS Manual for Homebound Instruction is a resource for parents, physicians, school staff and homebound teachers describing the various roles and responsibilities of people involved in providing homebound instruction to a student.

 Home-based Instruction is for special education students delivered in the home or other facility, according to an IEP, and may also be for students removed from school for disciplinary or other reasons.
 The application is the same.